brentvatne/stargrave-0/README.md

 3. At the bottom of your app, add the `<Modal>` element and use its `isVisible` prop to toggle visibility.
 It needs to be at the bottom so that it appears above all other components when it is visible.
-4. Do not forget to include `RCTAnimation` library from `node_modules/react-native/Libraries/Animation` into your XCode `Libraries` folder ([more on linking libraries](http://facebook.github.io/react-native/docs/linking-libraries.html#content))

 ## Usage